Michael Harris II Player Props: Braves vs. Angels

 Michael Harris II At The Plate

-- Harris II is batting .275 with 15 doubles, two triples, nine home runs and 18 walks.
+- Harris II has 15 doubles, two triples, nine home runs and 18 walks while hitting .272.

-- Harris II enters this game on a 12-game hitting streak.
-Over the course of his last outings, he's hitting .353.

-- In 65.4% of his 81 games this season, Harris II has picked up at least one hit.
-He's also had 15 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.